lachrist/aran/README.md

   The specification that tells Aran where to insert trap calls.
   Four specification formats are supported:
   * `array`:
-    An array containing the names of the traps to insert everywhere.
+    An array containing the names of the traps to insert at every applicable cut point.
-    For instance, the poincut `["binary"]` indicates aran to insert `binary` traps whenever applicable.
+    For instance, the poincut `["binary"]` indicates aran to insert the `binary` traps whenever applicable.
   * `function`:
     A function that tells whether to insert a given trap at a given node.
     For instance, the pointcut below results in aran inserting a call to the `binary` trap at every update expression:
     ```js
-    const pointcut = (name, node) => node.type === "UpdateExpression" && name === "binary";
+    const pointcut = (name, node) => name === "binary" && node.type === "UpdateExpression" ;
     ```
   * `object`:
-    An object whose property keys are trap names and property values are functions receiving a node.
+    An object whose keys are trap names and values are functions receiving nodes.
-    As for the `function` format, these functions should return a boolean indicating whether to insert the trap call.
+    As for the `function` format, these functions should return a boolean indicating whether to insert the call.
     For instance, the pointcut below has the same semantic as the one above:
     ```js
     const pointcut = { binary: (node) => node.type === "UpdateExpression" };